galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 > ### {% icon hands_on %} Hands-on: Brief Guide to ToolFactory Appliance Operation
 >
-> ## Generating new tools - what happens when you press `execute` on a valid ToolFactory form?
+> ## Generating new tools - what happens when you press `execute` on a completed ToolFactory form?
 >
-> - The form is processed and a new tool generated.
+> - The form is processed and a new tool XML is generated, appearing in the history.
-> - The new tool is installed to the Appliance in the `ToolFactory Generated Tools` tool menu
+> - The generated tool is installed in the Appliance.
+It will appear in the `ToolFactory Generated Tools` tool menu.
 >    - The tool generation process takes a few seconds.
 >    - The `Home` or `Analysis` tab should be selected so the screen is refreshed after building.
 >         - Otherwise the new tool menu will not be loaded so the newly generated tool will not be there
-> - Choose the names thoughtfully and be warned: there are no checks on tool names
+> - Choose tool names thoughtfully and be warned: *there are no checks on tool name duplicates*
-> - Any existing installed tool with the same name will be overwritten permanently.
+> - Any existing installed tool XML with the same name will be overwritten permanently.
 > - The history will retain all the generating jobs if you accidentally overwrite a tool.
 > - Rerun the job and adjust the form.
 Rinse and repeat until ready.
 >
-> - Note that the generated tool has not been run to generate test outputs, so the archive is not complete although the installed tool may work fine.
+> - Note that the generated tool has no test outputs yet so the test is broken until the tool is "finalised" with the companion tool tester.
 >
 > - To generate a "proper" tested toolshed archive, execute the `planemo_test` tool from the ToolFactory tool submenu after selecting the relevant tool XML from the history.
-> - The appliance will run Planemo to generate sample outputs, then run a real test.
+> - The appliance will run `planemo lint`, then `planemo test` to generate sample outputs, then again for final "real" test.
->     - An archive containing the tool with proper test will be returned with a collection containing the testing run log, planemo lint and test reports.
+>     - A finalised archive will be available in the history after a while - testing takes time - with a collection containing the test run log, planemo lint and test reports.
 >     - The archive can be downloaded and shared in the usual ways.
 It is a normal Galaxy tool that wraps the supplied script and contains a test to validate it.
->     - It is in `..compose/export/galaxy/testedTFtools/[tool name]` on your workstation because that is mounted as a volume into the container.
+>     - It will also be found in the `..compose/export/galaxy/testedTFtools/[tool name]` on your workstation, mounted as a volume in the container.
 {: .hands_on}

 ---